sssolid/Crown-Nexus/CODE_OF_CONDUCT.md

-# Qorzen Code of Conduct
+# Crown Nexus Code of Conduct

 ## Our Pledge